 The last thing that I do is post my meals list on the fridge so that I can see all of the meals that we have ingredients for.
 This also makes me think twice about getting take-out since I know we have food to eat at home.

 Making my grocery list and planning our meals for the week takes me about 10 minutes.

 For us, it’s easiest to just pick a meal off of the list to make depending on how much time we have and what we’re in the mood for.
 If you want to be more detailed, you can absolutely take things a step further and print out a calendar to assign each meal to a specific day.

 I use Ibotta to get money back on our groceries.
 They have rebates for fruits, veggies, and store brand foods (just search “any” in the app to find these rebates).
-If you sign up with my referral link, you will get $10 added to your account when you scan a receipt for your first rebate.
-You may have a receipt in your wallet right now that will work.
+You will get $10 added to your account when you scan a receipt for your first rebate.
+You may have a receipt in your wallet right now that will work!

 You Might Like These Posts Too:

 - 24 Healthy Foods Under $1 Per Serving